moveit/moveit_tutorials/doc/opw_kinematics/opw_kinematics_tutorial.rst

 Sharing OPW descriptions
 -------------------------

-We plan to collect OPW parameter sets as part of the ROS-I robot description packages.
-This has already started for Fanuc.
+We plan to collect OPW parameter sets as part of the ROS-Industrial robot support packages.
+This has already started for FANUC.
 Taking the `LR Mate 200iB <https://github.com/ros-industrial/fanuc/blob/kinetic-devel/fanuc_lrmate200ib_support/config/opw_parameters_lrmate200ib.yaml>`_ as an example you can reduce your *kinematics.yaml* to the following header: ::